 Experience in alpine caving, outdoor emergency care, self-rescue, winter survival, mountaineering, and rock climbing are desirable prerequisites for participation in expedition activities, however, opportunities exist for those with appropriate gear, desire, and of course, time off from work!

 Single-Rope Technique (SRT) “Vertical” Training

 Many of Washington’s great caves require rope work.
 Becoming a “vertical” caver is an empowering experience as it greatly increases your options in recreational caving, especially in the Northwest, where most caves worth visiting require rope work.

 On-rope training, or “SRT” (Single Rope Technique) is provided year-round at various locations and times.
 In 2018, sessions were taught in Tacoma, and Seattle at Ravenna Park Bridge, and at the Seattle Mountaineers Program Center in Magnuson Park.
-Look for events posted on our publicly accessible Facebook page.
+Look for Training events listed on our Events Page.

-Our members are involved with scouting where kids get to experience a mock cave as well as learn about caves during science nights at local schools.
-Come back here soon for more details on this and more of our outreach activities!
+Our members are involved with educational outreach, school science nights, and scouting where kids get to experience a mock cave as well as learn about caves during science nights at local schools.
+See upcoming events, volunteers are usually needed, on our Events Page.

 Conservation / Clean-Up

 Many of our members are involved with cave conservation, management, and/or stewardship.
 This is a tenant central to our ethics as stewards of the underground.
-Come back here soon for more information on this valiant cause!
+Our annual clean-up trips are listed on our Events Page.